nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

 ## Goals

-- Ensure that upgrading NFG doesn't lead to any loss of traffic flowing through the data plane.
+- Ensure that upgrading NGF doesn't lead to any loss of traffic flowing through the data plane.
 - Ensure that after an upgrade, NGF can process changes to resources.
 - Detect if any special instructions will be required to provide to users to perform an upgrade.